 Randi and Terry believed these children deserved a voice – and families.
 They needed a second chance.
 These children needed a miracle.
 So Terry and Randi teamed up to make that miracle happen and founded Kidsave.

 In the summer of 1999, Kidsave gave 177 older orphanage children summer vacations in the US with American families — and 97% were adopted.
-It was a miracle for these children and for Terry and Randi it provided the basis for creating Kidsave’s Family Visit Model, a program that has now been successfully tested in Russia, Colombia and the USA as way to help older orphanage and foster kids find parents and committed mentors.
+It was a miracle for these children and for Terry and Randi it provided the basis for creating Kidsave’s Family Visit Model, a program that has now been successfully tested in Russia, Colombia and the USA as a way to help older orphanage and foster kids find parents and committed mentors.

 Now, working in partnership with more than a dozen governments and local non-profits, and thousands of children later, Kidsave’s work continues.
 Kidsave still gives foreign orphans summer vacations in the USA, but the great victory has been that Summer Miracles has taught countries how to ‘fish’ and Kidsave’s Family Visit Model is now putting, Colombian orphans in Colombian families, orphans from Sierra Leone in Sierra Leonean families and children from Ukranian orphanages in Ukrainian families.
 It also inspired the Russian government to move Russian children into Russian families.
 And, perhaps our most important work is right here at home – helping older, forgotten kids in US foster care find adoptive parents and lasting connections to caring adults through our Weekend Miracles program.